lokimckay/derive-fields/README.md

 # Derive Fields

-Macros to derive enums describing the fields of a struct
+Macros to derive enums describing the fields of a struct.
+Useful if you want to partially represent a struct in something like a hashmap.

 ## Usage